Top 10 Venture Capital Firms Investing in Bitcoin Startups

 Image of Future Perfect Ventures - Top VCs in Bitcoin

-• Industries of focus: Bitcoin, Blockchain, Cryptocurrency, Financial Services, Information Services, Internet
+• Industries of focus: Bitcoin, Blockchain, Cryptocurrency, Financial Services, Internet

 • Founded: 2014

-• Notable investments: Andela, Zepz (formerly WorldRemit), Blockstream, BitGo, SeatGeek
+• Notable portfolio companies: Andela, Zepz (formerly WorldRemit), Blockstream, BitGo, and SeatGeek

 • Portfolio size: 59 investments